 In the most recent case happened in Malaysia, Sex bloggers Alvin Tan and Vivian Lee have been charged and imprisoned without bail in Malaysia after they posted a photo offensive to Muslims on their Facebook page .
 The photo in question featured the duo eating pork stew, “Bah Kuh Teh,” while greeting fasting Muslims on the first day of the holy month of Ramadan.
 This is an example on how free speech can be manipulated to induce an unethical hate speech to incite religious hatred.
 Below is the photo from Facebook which was shared on public shows how Alvin and Vivian posted a Ramadhan greeting encouraging Muslim to break their fast with pork dish which is obviously non-halal.

-On 21st February 2013, United Nation High Commissioner for Human Rights has initiated a The Rabat Plan of Action to prevent incitement to discrimination, hostility and violence, as outlined in article 20 of the International Covenant on Civil and Political Rights, was presented by internationally recognized experts at an event held in Geneva.
+On 21st February 2013, United Nation High Commissioner for Human Rights has initiated a The Rabat Plan of Action to prevent incitement to discrimination, hostility and violence, as outlined in article 20 of the International Covenant on Civil and Political Rights, was presented by internationally recognised experts at an event held in Geneva.

 Data security and protection is expensive and difficult.
 Although many new technologies which related to data security and protection have been introduced to the market in these recent years, data leakage still remains as a big issue.
 In social networking sites, data leakage problem can be traced back where it is most possibly to be caused by user’s minimal awareness and understanding on the ethical privacy and protection value on the policies used by each respective social networking sites.